Leonardo-Brambilla8/calculation-of-resistors/README.md

 # calculation-of-resistors

-For use this, need a lib of PySimpleGUI
+To use this, need a PySimpleGUI lib